We're modernising the Great Western route, increasing capacity for passengers and freight.

-An extensive programme of earthworks has begun at Ashley Hill and Narroways, stabilising the embankments in preparation for two new lines as part of our Filton Bank Four Tracking project.
+An extensive programme of earthworks is underway at Ashley Hill and Narroways, stabilising the embankments in preparation for two new lines as part of our Filton Bank Four Tracking project.

 These works started in July 2017 and will run 7 days a week until December 2018.
 Key dates for the project are as follows:

-- August to end October 2017 – soil nailing, Narroways cutting
+- August to January 2018 – soil nailing, Narroways cutting

 - October to May 2018 – piling and soil nailing, Ashley Hill South